nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_04_Ascent.md

 - **Key Event:** Angelica experiences the sun unfiltered for the first time—blinding white-gold light that causes physical pain to her smog-adapted eyes.

-  - _Character Defining Moment:_ **Angelica Vance** — Realizes how small the Undercity is—just a dark stain on the planet's surface—and feels hatred for the sterile beauty of the Zenith.
+  - _Character Defining Moment:_ **Angelica Ward** — Realizes how small the Undercity is—just a dark stain on the planet's surface—and feels hatred for the sterile beauty of the Zenith.
-  - _Key Dialog:_ **Angelica Vance:** "Too bright.
+  - _Key Dialog:_ **Angelica Ward:** "Too bright.
 It's too bright."

 ---